Steve Cherundolo: Coaching career

 Following his retirement announcement, Cherundolo remained with Hannover 96 as an assistant coach for Hannover's amateur team.
 On April 20, 2015, he was officially promoted to assistant coach of Hannover 96's first team.
 After the end of the 2014–15 season, Cherundolo became the head coach of Hannover's U–17 academy team.

 In January 2018, Cherundolo moved to VfB Stuttgart and became assistant of the new head coach Tayfun Korkut.
 In November 2018, Cherundolo was named to the coaching staff of the United States national team by interim coach Dave Sarachan.

 In an August 2020 interview with the Narrowing the Angle soccer podcast, Cherundolo said he "would love to coach" the US national team and also expressed interest in coaching in Major League Soccer.
 On August 20, 2020, it was announced that Cherundolo had joined the Germany national youth under-15 football team as an assistant coach.

 On March 12, 2021, Cherundolo was named head coach of USL Championship side Las Vegas Lights.

 Cherundolo was announced as head coach of Los Angeles FC in Major League Soccer on January 3, 2022.
 On October 2, 2022, Cherundolo broke the record for most wins as a first-year head coach in Major League Soccer history with 21 wins after Los Angeles FC defeated the Portland Timbers 2–1.
 The record was previously held by former Los Angeles FC coach Bob Bradley in 1998 with 20 wins, when Bradley was the head coach of the Chicago Fire.
 The match also clinched the Supporters' Shield for LAFC, the second in team history, and made Cherundolo the third coach to lead a team to the Shield in his first season in MLS.
 LAFC would go on to win their first MLS Cup title against the Philadelphia Union in MLS Cup 2022, with Cherundolo being the sixth coach to win Supporters' Shield and MLS Cup in the same season.

 On April 18, 2025, LAFC announced that Cherundolo would step down as head coach at the end of the 2025 MLS season, citing family reasons.

+On July 9, 2026, Cherundolo was announced as the head coach of the United States men's national under-23 soccer team and will coach the team through the 2028 Summer Olympics.